More Healthy Habits or 22 More Ways I Show My Love for Myself

 - The first habit I remember consciously programming for myself was eliminating shallow, mouth breathing and replacing it with nasal and abdominal breathing.

-- Journaling was a great Healthy Habit (and personal transformation tool) during the many years I was struggling with my personal evolution.
-I am always writing, but now it’s for others more than myself.
+4. Journaling was a great Healthy Habit (and personal transformation tool) during the many years I was struggling with my personal evolution.
+I am always writing, but now it’s for others more than me.
 I still rely on it when I need to vent or work through an issue.

-4. As I have recognized that I am someone who requires more alone time than most people, I have learned that in order to maintain any semblance of mental and physical health, I needed to make time for me.
+- As I have recognized that I am someone who requires more alone time than most people.
+I have learned that in order to maintain any semblance of mental and physical health, I needed to make time for me.
 My mother modeled to me the understanding that self-care wasn’t selfish.
 (Thanks Mom!)

-6. One of my favorites: Opening the candle/incense cabinet and the essential oils box trigger deep breathing; breathing in the clam scent created by the mingling of assorted scents.
+- One of my favorites: Opening the candle/incense cabinet and the essential oils box which triggers deep breathing; breathing in the clam scent created by the mingling of assorted scents.
 Then quickly opening it and closing it to fan the scent out into the room.
 The smell is heavenly!

-7. Getting a Gaiam Balance Ball Chair (Black)at my desk immediately inspired stretching and more consistent good posture.
+- Getting a balance ball chair at my desk immediately inspired stretching and more consistent good posture.

 Gratitude and Mental Blessings